gridly-spreadsheet-CMS/gridly-cli/README.md

             -ls To list all records of a view
             -d To delete records

-view      List all views / Export a view to CSV file
+view      List all views / Get info of a specified view
             -ls To list all views
-            -ex To export a view to CSV file

 export [OPTIONS] VIEW_ID [DEST]
-          Export all records of a view to files
-            -json To export to JSON file type
+          Export all records of a view to JSON and/or CSV files -json To export to JSON file type
             -csv  To export to CSV file type
-            -lang To export to separate language files [DEST] Optional.
+            -lang To export translation language columns to separate files [DEST] Optional.
 Path of folder where exporter will save files to.
 Default is current path.
 ```